Data Science

 -

-Paste the inference endpoint URL and the token into the placeholders
+Paste the inference endpoint URL and the token you copied before into the placeholders

 -